Weymouth Pier

 Weymouth Pier is a peninsula between Weymouth Harbour and Weymouth Beach, in Dorset, England.
-It was intended to extend Weymouth's esplanade, and consists of a theatre, Weymouth Pavilion; pleasure pier; car parking and a cross-channel ferry terminal.
+It was intended to extend Weymouth's esplanade, and consists of a theatre, Weymouth Pavilion, pleasure pier, car parking and a cross-channel ferry terminal.
 The entire site underwent redevelopment to include new facilities for the 2012 Olympic Games, including the Weymouth Sea Life Tower.

 Early history

-There is little documented history to the origins of Weymouth Pier, though it is believed that a structure existed as early as 1812.
+There is little documented history of the origins of Weymouth Pier, though it is believed that a structure existed as early as 1812.

 The new pier

-Costing £120,000 the pier was constructed in reinforced concrete, reaching a length of 400 m and varying between 30 m in width at the shoreward end and 12 m at the seaward end.
+Costing £120,000 in 1933, the pier was constructed in reinforced concrete, reaching a length of 400 m and varying between 30 m in width at the shoreward end and 12 m at the seaward end.

 When built, the pier was divided into two halves.
 The southern side of the deck was reserved for commercial use, and was fitted out to load and unload cargo from harbour ships, including electric cranes, electrically operated capstans and two railway tracks.
 The pier was capable of handling one passenger vessel, three cargo vessels and two pleasure steamers simultaneously.

 The northern side, fenced off from the industrial section, was a promenade area.
 This included shelters, a diving stage, changing rooms, and at night the whole promenade area would be illuminated, with views across Weymouth Bay and Nothe Fort.